Unitary description of the Jaynes-Cummings model under fractional-time dynamics: Non-hermiticity and the fractional-time scenario

 Eq. \eqref{FTSE} becomes

-As mentioned before, the effective Hamiltonian is non-Hermitian, which implies a non-unitary time-evolution of the quantum state.
-In this sense, different proposals to map the non-unitary fractional evolution operator into a unitary one have been made \cite{zhang2021quantization,laskin2017time,iomin2019fractional,cius22frac}.
-Particularly, in Ref. \cite{cius22frac}, a unitary evolution for a traceless non-Hermitian two-level system evolving under FTSE was established by applying the time-dependent non-Hermitian quantum formalism \cite{fring:16a,luiz:20,fring:17}.
-Essentially, the map of the non-unitary fractional time-evolution operator into a unitary one by employing non-Hermitian quantum mechanics procedures for time-dependent metrics allows for a proper quantum mechanical interpretation of the fractional dynamics.
-For more details about time-dependent non-Hermitian systems see Refs. \cite{fring:16a,fring16b,fring:19,luiz:20,mana:20,koussa:20,cius:22,cius2023}.
+Note that the effective Hamiltonian is non-Hermitian, which implies a nonunitary time evolution of the quantum state.
+In this sense, different proposals have been made to map the fractional nonunitary evolution operator into a unitary one \cite{zhang2021quantization,laskin2017time,iomin2019fractional,cius22frac}.
+In particular, in Ref. \cite{cius22frac}, a unitary evolution for a traceless non-Hermitian two-level system evolving under FTSE was established by applying the TD non-Hermitian quantum formalism \cite{fring:16a,luiz:20,fring:17}.

-In this work, we propose a unitary fractional-time evolution of the Jaynes-Cummings (JC) model, guided by the formalism developed in \cite{cius22frac}.
-In Section \ref{sec:Unit}, we introduce the JC model and the fractional-time evolution operator by solving the fractional time Schrödinger equation (FTSE).
-Additionally, we establish a connection with time-dependent non-Hermitian quantum formalism by constructing a time-dependent Dyson map, which relates to the dynamical Hilbert space metric.
-This approach enables us to derive an equivalent unitary time-evolution operator that describes the system's dynamics within the conventional quantum mechanical framework.
-Subsequently, in Sec. \ref{sec:population}, we analyze the population inversion dynamics of an atom interacting with a coherent field.
-We observe collapse and revival phenomena for various values of the fractional-order parameter, $\alpha$.
-Following this, in Section \ref{sec:entanglement}, we quantify the entanglement dynamics using the von Neumann entropy, verifying that the system evolves from a separable state to an entangled one.
-Our conclusions follow in Sec. \ref{sec:Conc}.